postgrespro/postgrespro/contrib/pg_pathman/README.md

     attribute TEXT,
     partitions_count INTEGER)
 ```
 Performs HASH partitioning for `relation` by integer key `attribute`.
 Creates `partitions_count` partitions and trigger on INSERT.
-Data doesn't automatically copied from parent table to partitions.
-Use `partition_data()` function (see below) to migrate data.
+All the data will be automatically copied from the parent to partitions.

 ```
 create_range_partitions(